georgialoper/vanilla-extract-codemash-2023/pages/vanilla-extract/2_style.md

 ```

 <!--
-First, we'll create a Heading in a Heading.css.ts file that lives next to our Heading component.
+First, we'll create a  Heading.css.ts file that lives next to our Heading component.

+click

 The .css.ts extension is really important in vanilla-extract.
 It is what tells vanilla extract build plugin to build these typescript files into static CSS which will be sent as CSS to the browser.